Senior Product Designer, Freelance · Oct 2024 to Jun 2025

 Data-Dense Design System

-Built a high-contrast component library optimized for legibility in low-light casino environments.
-Custom table components, chart patterns, and data card layouts designed to handle hundreds of data points without cognitive overload.
+I built a scalable, high-contrast component library tuned for legibility in low-light casino environments.
+Custom tables, chart patterns, and data card layouts handle hundreds of data points without cognitive overload, and they scale cleanly as the product grows.

 Design System